bcl1713/nixos/README.md

 ## 📝 Todo / Future Improvements

-### Immediate Enhancements
-- [ ] Implement GPU acceleration for Firefox and other applications

 ### New Features
 - [ ] Add secrets management with agenix or sops-nix
 - [ ] Implement Bluetooth management and add a Waybar applet